Guanentá Alto Río Fonce

 Park History

-Guanentá Alto Río Fonce was established as a Flora and Fauna Sanctuary in 1993 in response to the alarming decline of Andean oak forest throughout the Eastern Cordillera.
-The designation was supported by scientific research documenting the exceptional biodiversity of the remaining oak forest fragments and the critical watershed functions they provide.
+Guanentá Alto Río Fonce was established as a Flora and Fauna Sanctuary on November 18, 1993 in response to the alarming decline of Andean oak forest throughout the Eastern Cordillera.
+[1] The designation was supported by scientific research documenting the exceptional biodiversity of the remaining oak forest fragments and the critical watershed functions they provide.
 The sanctuary has become a focal point for oak forest restoration research and community-based conservation programs.

 Major Trails And Attractions